emilyb7/smart-selection/docs/options.md

 ### Available methods

 Methods are defined in `.scripts/methods.js`.
-Even without making changes to this project, you can make use of the following methods:
+Even without making changes to this project, you can make use of the following methods.
+Methods take a single string (i.e. response from the form) as an input, and return a single string.

 - `gitify`: takes a candidate's GitHub handle, checks URL for HTTP response, returns either a link to their profile or an error
 - `codewarsify`: takes a candidate's Codewars username, checks URL for HTTP response, returns either a link to their profile or an error